-This article is part of 'For the love of giving' - a storytelling series featuring just some of the people who work in the corporate social responsibility, philanthropy and community sectors.
+This article is part of 'For the love of giving' - a storytelling series featuring just some of the people who give to, work and volunteer in the Australian for-purpose sector.

 Written by CSI's Rhonda Yanitsas, the article has ben republished here with permission.